floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_dls.md

 `${user.attr.xyz|tail|head?:0|toJson}`: Extracts the second element of a list and converts it to JSON format.
 If there is no second element, 0 is returned.

-## Multiple roles and document-level security
+## Document-level security in complex role and privilege configurations

-A user can be member of more than one role, and each role can potentially define a different DLS query for the same index.
-In this case, all DLS queries are collected and combined with `OR`.
+A user can be member of more than one role, and each role can potentially define a different DLS query and different privileges for the same index.
+This has the potential to produce quite confusing security configuration structures.

+Thus, we are recommending to follow a number of rules to keep the security configuration as clear as possible:

+* Do not define roles in a way that one user has more than one DLS queries per index.
+* To achieve this, it helps to keep the scope of roles using DLS limited to a single index (or only a set of related indices).

+Also, be sure that a user with DLS/FLS-restricted access to an index does not have write access to the same index.
+Otherwise, this user could modify, delete or update documents they are not allowed to view.
+To achieve this, take care to obey the following rules:

+* Do not mix roles which grant write access with roles which use DLS.
+* If necessary, use `exclude_index_permissions` (see [Permission Exclusions](../docs_roles_permissions/configuration_roles_permissions.md#permission-exclusions) for the `actions` `SGS_WRITE`.

+### Multiple roles and document-level security

+If Search Guard encounters users which have more than one role with a DLS query for the same index, all DLS queries are collected and combined with the logical `OR` operator.

 If a user has a role that defines DLS restrictions on an index, and another role that does not place any DLS restrictions on the same index, the restrictions defined in the first role still apply.